amitaibu/Gizra/_posts/2014-04-27-emmet-tutorial.md

 For those who don’t know what an abbreviation is ?
 Abbreviation It’s a shortened form of a word or phrase.
 Usually, but not always, it consists of a letter or group of letters taken from the word or phrase.
-Emmet use these abbreviations to parse them in runtime and transform them into structured code block, HTML, CSS, XSL syntax.
+Emmet use these abbreviations to parse them in runtime and transform them into structured code block, HTML, CSS, XSL or any other structured markup.
-This tutorial will mainly review the abbreviations of the html and a little bit of the css. for the complete list of available abbreviations use the official <a href="http://docs.emmet.io/cheat-sheet//">cheet sheet</a>
+This tutorial will mainly review the abbreviations of the html and a little bit of the css. for extended information about the usage of Emmet and complete list of available abbreviations use the official <a href="http://docs.emmet.io/cheat-sheet//">cheat sheet</a>.
-.
 Let’s move on to the examples and let the cool part begin ;)

 this abbreviation: